-Wiesbaden, capital city of the German state of Hesse, is one of the oldest spa towns in Europe, blessed with 14 hot springs.
+Wiesbaden, the capital city of the German state of Hesse, is one of the oldest spa towns in Europe, blessed with 14 hot springs.
 Other than rejuvenating wellness options, Wiesbaden is known for its stunning architecture and sprawling parklands.
 Here, we give you ten tempting reasons to visit this beautiful German city.

 The soaring spires of Marktkirche (Market Church) dominates the silhouette of Wiesbaden.
 This charismatic neo-Gothic brick structure was built in the mid-19th century.
 The main draws of the church interiors are the beautifully-painted ‘starry sky’ ceiling, the Walcker Organ and the carillon with 49 bronze bells.